RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription.md

 * `payment_method` (Optional) The payment method for the requested subscription, (either `credit-card` or `marketplace`).
 If `credit-card` is specified, `payment_method_id` must be defined.
 Default: 'credit-card'. **Modifying this attribute will force creation of a new resource.**
 * `payment_method_id` - (Optional) A valid payment method pre-defined in the current account.
 This value is __Optional__ for AWS/GCP Marketplace accounts, but __Required__ for all other account types
 * `cloud_provider` - (Optional) The cloud provider to use with the subscription, (either `AWS` or `GCP`).
 Default: ‘AWS’. **Modifying this attribute will force creation of a new resource.**
+* `redis_version` - (Optional) Either 'default' or 'latest'.
+If specified, the Redis Version defines the cluster version.
+Default: 'default'. **Modifying this attribute will force creation of a new resource.**
 * `creation_plan` - (Required) A creation plan object, documented below

 The `creation_plan` block supports: